Snippyst/frontend/src/lib/md/privacy.md

 - Display name
 - Your social login identifier
 - Code snippets you create
-- Actions you take on the platform (e.g., creating, editing, voting and/or deleting snippets)
+- Actions you take on the platform (e.g., creating, editing, voting and/or deleting snippets, creating or deleting comments)
 - Any files or metadata associated with your snippets

 **Data Storage (netcup)**